PranavSriram18/genai_foundations/docs/series/moe.md

 48 reduces FLOPs by 1.69x, 1.39x, and 1.15x compared to sparsity levels 8, 16, and 32,
 respectively.
 Though increasing sparsity leads to better performance, this gain comes with increased infrastructure complexity.*"

-These empirical findings corroborate our intuition that sparsity <span class="idea">makes sense computationally</span>, and that the primary bottlenecks come from today's infrastructure.
+These empirical findings corroborate our intuition that <span class="idea">sparsity makes sense computationally</span>, and that the primary bottlenecks come from today's infrastructure.
 With novel hardware and algorithms, might we see models with 1000x or 10000x sparsity in the not-so-distant future?